 Department of Health and Human Services (HHS) allocates monoclonal antibody and oral antiviral supplies to each state.
 DOH distributes doses to enrolled providers.
 Providers must enroll in Healthcare Partner Ordering Portal (HPoP) to manage COVID-19 therapeutics.
 Email firstname.lastname@example.org to register for HPoP training, held Tuesdays at 9 a.m.

-- To request an initial supply of Evusheld monoclonal antibody for pre-exposure prophylaxis (PrEP), complete a smart sheet.
+- Once enrolled, to request a supply of monoclonal antibodies or therapeutics, complete a smart sheet.

 COVID-19 prevention patient education

-- What to do if you have COVID-19.
+- What to do if you test positive for COVID-19.

-- What to do if you may have been exposed to COVID-19.
+- What to do if you were exposed to someone with COVID-19.